Last updated 26th March 2020 at 10.00am

 It therefore appears that the Government are saying that, in addition to key workers, individuals can travel to work but only if the work really cannot be done from home.
 Employers should however be taking all possible steps to facilitate home working.

-You should also discuss with your employer about whether working from home or flexible working is possible instead as it may be that you are still able to perform your work from home with some flexibility around caring for your children.
+You could discuss with employees about whether working from home or flexible working is possible instead as it may be that they are still able to perform their work from home with some flexibility around caring for their children.
+Alternatively you can permit employees to take paid holiday.

 There is no legal requirement to pay the employee for parental or dependant’s leave, or other discretionary periods of leave (unless the employee’s contract provides otherwise or the employer has specifically agreed otherwise).